-Education focused CCPF applicants must demonstrate how their project/ program is aligned with the 2020 Vision and furthers at least one the following 2020 Vision Achievement Goals or Progress Indicators: Kindergarten Readiness, 3rd Grade Reading Proficiency, Mastery of Eighth-Grade Math, College and Career Readiness, Student Engagement & Agency (Student Opportunities and Support, Attendance, Disproportionality in Suspensions, Disproportionality Police Contacts).
+Education focused CCPF applicants must demonstrate how their project/program is aligned with YEP and furthers at least one the following objectives: Kindergarten Ready, Successful in School, College and Career Ready, Healthy, Connected and Resilient, Supported at School and at Home.

-8. If we focus our work on a different theme, are we required to align the grant activities to further one of the outcomes of the community informed policies or initiatives that are highlighted in the themes section of the guidelines.
+8. If we focus our work on a different theme, are we required to align the grant activities to further one of the outcomes of the community-informed equity policies or initiatives that are highlighted in the themes section of the guidelines?

-While your grant application would not be excluded if you choose not to reference and describe how it is aligned with one of these strategic initiatives, Advisory Board Members could give priority to proposed projects that further community informed priorities, particularly those that are equity oriented.
+While your grant application would not be excluded if you choose not to reference and describe how it is aligned with one of these strategic, equity-focused initiatives, Advisory Board Members could give priority to proposed projects that further community-informed priorities, particularly those that are equity-oriented.